marliesgish/marlies-gish-website/_about/about.md

 Who am I?
+Let me answer this question by first introducing myself. ho am I?
 Let me answer this question by first introducing myself.
-I am a 30 something year old, trying to follow my dreams and live my life as best as possible.
+I am in my early thirties, trying to follow my dreams and live my life as
+              best as possible.

 ![Image test](/about/home-office.jpg)